-Series 600 Flood Preparedness Maximum Points Average Points This series credits flood warning, levee s and dam safety projects. safety, 610 Flood Warning and Response Provide early flood warnings to the public, as detailed flood response plan keyed to flood c predictions.
-395 254 620 Levees Annually inspect and maintain existing levee system for recognizing the threat of levee fai overtopping, disseminating warnings, and pre- emergency response; and coordinate with op- critical facilities. lure and/or oviding 235 157 630 Dams Have a high-hazard-potential dam that could community; have a system for recognizing th dam failure, disseminating warnings, plannin practicing emergency responses; and coordin operators of critical facilities. threat of and 160 35 Series 600 Total 790 446 All Series Total 12,654 2,537
+Series 600 Flood Preparedness Maximum Points Average Points This series credits flood warning, levee s and dam safety projects. safety, 610 Flood Warning and Response Provide early flood warnings to the public, and detailed flood response plan keyed to flood c predictions.
+395 254 620 Levees Annually inspect and maintain existing levee system for recognizing the threat of levee fail overtopping, disseminating warnings, and pro- emergency response; and coordinate with ope critical facilities. lure and/or oviding 235 157 630 Dams Have a high-hazard-potential dam that could affect the community; have a system for recognizing the threat of dam failure, disseminating warnings, planning and practicing emergency responses; and coordinating with operators of critical facilities.
+160 35 Series 600 Total 790 446 All Series Total 12,654 2,537